PostHog/posthog.com/contents/blog/ceo-diary-4.md

 Tim and I were both given the feedback that we've seen product done badly in our previous careers, and as a result, we aren't building this discipline at all into the company.
 We were just a bunch of engineers building what we felt users wanted - which was probably the right choice in the first few months, but not the path to building a world-class experience.

-Compellingly, Paolo - then, one of our engineers, had proactively acted like a product manager.
+Compellingly, Paolo - then, one of our engineers - had proactively acted like a product manager.
 He gathered deep feedback from dozens of users, which he summarised at the start of the offsite to everyone.
-It was incredibly useful (and influenced us going board with our product, giving us a much better strategy).
+It was incredibly useful (and influenced us going broard with our product, giving us a much better strategy).

 We thought about it, and realized this was something we needed to act on.
 We put Paolo into a full time product role, and we hired Marcus into a VP Product role in 2021.
-The focus they gave us, was a key part of getting to five reference customers - this became really obvious last year.
+The focus they gave us was a key part of getting to five reference customers - this became really obvious last year.

 The best part?
 We've not had to sacrifice engineering autonomy.